Sutlej: Present course

+The Sutlej exits the valley near Ropar, where it enters the Punjab Plains.
+In the past, there was a weir that diverted some of its water to the Sirhind Canal at this point but in the 1950s it was replaced with a barrage of the Bhakra-Nangal project.
+The Bist Doab Canal is also fed by the river here and emerges from its right-bank.
+It then has its main knee heading west-southwest for about 360 km to meet the Beas River near Harike, Tarn Taran district, Punjab state.
+Ropar Wetland in Punjab state is located on the Sutlej river basin.
+Evidence suggests Indus Valley Civilisation also flourished here.
+Between the river's course from Ropar and Firozpur, many natural streams and artificial drains feed.
+At Khizarpur village, the Siswan Nadi, a seasonal stream, feed the Sutlej.
+Under the high-bank of the old course of the Sutlej emerges the Buddha Nullah, where is a perennial stream that originates at Chamkaur and enters Ludhiana district near Bahlopur, passing nearby the city of Ludhiana, re-entering the Sutlej at Jagraon Tehsil, near the district boundary with the neighbouring Firozpur district.
+The East Beas and West Beas enters the Sutlej on its right bank, with the Beas itself joining the Sutlej at Harike.

 Continuing west-southwest, the Sutlej enters Pakistan about 15 km east of Bhedian Kalan, Kasur District, Punjab province, continuing southwest to water the ancient and historical former Bahawalpur princely state.
-Few centuries ago, Sutlej river was merging with the Ghaggar river to discharge in to the Arabian sea.
-In approx. 1797 BC, the course of the Sutlej river moved towards north to join the Beas river.

 About 17 km north of Uch Sharif, the Sutlej unites with the Chenab River, forming the Panjnad River, which finally flows into the Indus river about 100 km west of the city of Bahawalpur.
-The area to the southeast on the Pakistani side of the Indian border is called the Cholistan Desert and, on the Indian side, the Thar Desert.
+The area to the southeast on the Pakistani side of the Pakistan-India border is called the Cholistan Desert and, on the Indian side, the Thar Desert.

 The Indus then flows through a gorge near Sukkur and the fertile plains region of Sindh, forming a large delta region between the border of Gujarat, India and Pakistan, finally terminating in the Arabian Sea near the port city of Karachi, Pakistan.
-During floods, Indus river water flows in to Indian part of Great Rann of Kutch.
-Thus Gujarat state of India is also a riparian state of Indus river as Rann of Kutch area lying west of Kori Creek in the state is part of the Indus River Delta.
+During floods, Indus river water flows into the Indian part of the Great Rann of Kutch.
+Thus Gujarat state of India is also a riparian state of the Indus river as the Rann of Kutch area lying west of Kori Creek in the state is part of the Indus River Delta.

-Puranic Mention and Etymology

-In the Chaitra-Ratha Parva of Adi Parva of Mahābhārata, when sage Vasishṭha wants to commit suicide he saw the river named Haimāvata (whose source is Himavat), flooded and full of crocodiles and other aquatic monsters.
-So he jumps into the river.
-The river thinking that Vasishṭha is a mass of unquenchable fire dilated itself and flew in a hundred different directions.
-Henceforth the river was named śatadra (or śatadru) which means the river of a hundred courses.
-So, Vasishṭha landed on dry land and was unharmed.